onewelcome/dotnet-mvc-oauth-example/README.md

 #### 2.2.4 Use the resource gateway

-When you want to query the resource gateway you need to authenticate useing the access token.
+When you want to query the resource gateway you need to authenticate using the access token.
 You can retrive the token inside a controller like this:

     var accessToken = await HttpContext.GetTokenAsync("access_token");